Italy/ 4. Current issues in cultural policy development and debate

 4.1 Main cultural policy issues and priorities

-The main priorities of the centre-left coalition in the years 1995-2001 – set out first by Minister Walter Veltroni and then by Minister Giovanna Melandri – have been:
+The main priorities of the centre-left coalition in the years 1995-2001 – set out first by Minister of the Heritage Walter Veltroni and then by Minister Giovanna Melandri – have been:

-- the strengthening of cultural policy at the core of the government's social and economic action, culminating in 1998 in the creation of a comprehensive ministry for culture: the Ministry for Heritage and Cultural Activities, also responsible for the performing arts;
+- the strengthening of cultural policy at the core of the government's social and economic action, culminating in 1998 in the creation of a unified Ministry for Heritage and Cultural Activities, also responsible for the performing arts;

-- the increase in the amount of public cultural expenditure, to be primarily achieved –given budget constraints – through alternative funding sources (an ad hoc lottery for culture, a more efficient use of European structural funds, etc.);
+- the increase in the amount of public cultural expenditure, to be achieved – given budget constraints – through alternative funding sources (an ad hoc lottery for culture, a more efficient use of European structural funds, etc.);

-- the development of public-private partnerships in support of cultural activities through fiscal incentives as well as through privatisation and streamlining measures; and
+- the development of public-private partnerships in support of cultural activities through fiscal incentives as well as through désétasitation and streamlining measures; and

 - an increased focus on issues like contemporary creativity and audience development.